Skip to main content

 Duncan Benchmark (Grand Wash Cliffs) GPX Track

-Jan 27, 2022 — Duncan Benchmark is a high-prominence point along the brushy ridgeline labeled Grand Wash Cliffs.
-It's also the high point of the Music Mountains, but I heard none unless you call my singing in frustration "music".
+Duncan Benchmark is a high-prominence point along the brushy ridgeline labeled Grand Wash Cliffs.
+It's also the high point of the Music Mountains, but I heard none unless you call my singing in frustration along this route "music".
 Previous parties mentioned coming in from the north from a landmark called "Ray's Place", which apparently has the potential for restrictions by a ranch owner and I wasn't really willing to risk the drive only to get shut down or be tempted to trespass.
-Instead I decided to try a route from the south via Tenny Ranch Road and Music Ranch Road.
+Instead I decided to attempt a route from the south via Tenny Ranch Road and Music Ranch Road.
 An added benefit of doing this would be that I could try to establish another route for this peak in case the northern one is no longer accessible.
-Plus apparently that northern road isn't great.
+Plus apparently that northern road isn't great, anyway.
 Reaching my start point was mostly easy-going, aside from a couple of short spots along Tenny Ranch Road where mid-clearance would be required.
 Google navigated me to my start point just fine.
-On the way past the ranch, there is a register that requires a sign in upon entering, but I encountered no signage deterring access at all.
+On the way past the ranch, there is a register that requires a sign-in upon entering, but I encountered no signage deterring access at all.

 From my pull-off, I started north toward a ridgeline that seemed like it might lead nicely to the rim above.
 From below there seemed to be a couple of potential obstacles along this ridge, but ultimately nothing exceeded Class 2.
 Once along the ridge, a faint animal trail led much of the way.
-While it was certainly not necessarily easy to follow, it allowed for a certain sections of brush to be easily avoided.
+While this animal trail was certainly not necessarily easy to follow, it allowed me to more easily avoid certain sections of brush.
 With the exception of a few annoying yucca that nabbed me, I was pretty pleased so far with the route.
 Along the way a small stand of granite pinnacles is easily avoidable on their right.
 Past here, some sections are a little steep and the ground is a little sandy, but it was a nice ascent to the rim.
 I was excited by how nicely this was going, but lol.

 Eventually I got to the summit, and the views from Duncan Benchmark were nice, but the landscape below is just uninspired desert.
 I tried to peer down the more standard route and it did seem to have less bushwhacking than my route, but only because the rim walk was shorter than my two miles.
 I don't ever intend to come back to this peak to attempt the northern route, so I can't say if it's better or worse.
 It looks like no matter how you try to get up here, there's some brush to contend with.